michalantolik/zone55-platform/README.md

-# dotnet-cloud-blog-platform
+# Zone 55

-A cloud-native blog platform demonstrating Clean Architecture, Azure Cloud, Terraform Infrastructure as Code and GitHub Actions CI/CD.
+Zone 55 is a personal blog platform demonstrating Clean Architecture, Azure Cloud, Terraform Infrastructure as Code and GitHub Actions CI/CD.

 The platform allows authors of software learning content to create and manage educational articles.